makersacademy/airport_challenge/docs/domain_model.md

 airport = Airport.new   # Create an airport
 airport.land(plane)     # Land the plane in the airport

-Feature 2: Allow a plane to take off from an airport
+Feature 2: Allow a plane to take off from an airport DONE

 plane = Plane.new
 airport = Airport.new
 airport.takeoff(plane)

+Feature 3: Airport has a default capacity DONE

+airport = Airport.new
+airport.capacity == described_class::DEFAULT_CAPACITY

+Feature 4: You can change the airport's capacity DONE

+airport = Airport.new
+airport.capacity == described_class::DEFAULT_CAPACITY
+airport.capacity = 15
+airport.capacity (should return 15)

+Feature 5: A plane cannot land if the airport is full DONE

+airport = Airport.new
+airport.capacity.times { airport.land(Plane.new) }
+airport.full? (should equal true) airport.land(Plane.new) (should raise error)